bsmg/beat-saber-community-wiki/donate.md

 **Contributions:** ModSaber Admin, Multiplayer/Saber/Avatar/Platform Creation Guides, Moderation [Github](https://github.com/Assistant)
 ​
+### Balsa
+BeatSaver creator - he's the reason we have somewhere to get our custom songs in the first place.
+He shows up in once in awhile to show off BeatSaver numbers, call us nerds, and present his collection of finely aged memes.
+**Roles:** Staff
+**Contributions:** BeatSaver
+​
 ### elliotttate
 Official BSMG PR Guy.
-Events like the 100k Contest wouldn't have been possible without him.
+Events like the 100k Contest wouldn't have been possible without his efforts and networking skills.
 Also runs BeastSaber to help you find the best curated maps.
 **Roles:** Staff, BSMG PR
 **Contributions:** BeastSaber, Contest Management
 ​